k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 $ make image
 ```

-### Install a compatible CNI meta plugin
+### Install one compatible CNI meta plugin

-#### Multus
+#### Option 1 - Multus
-This section explains an example deployment of SRIOV Network device plugin in Kubernetes with Multus.
+This section explains an example deployment of SRIOV Network device plugin in Kubernetes if you choose Multus as your meta plugin.
 Required YAML files can be found in [deployments/](deployments/) directory.

 #### Build and configure Multus